How digitizing data can benefit the farm

 Adopting digital software

-Chris Vanthuyne, an FCC AgExpert Senior Product Owner, agrees that ease of use is the immediate barrier to adopting new technology.
+Chris Vanthuyne, a former FCC AgExpert Senior Product Owner, agrees that ease of use is the immediate barrier to adopting new technology.

 Farmers want to see a return on the time they invest in digitizing their records.